 Philly police thwart potential threat to Pennsylvania Convention Center: report

-Police in Philadelphia have reportedly thwarted a potential plot to attack the Pennsylvania Convention Center where ballots are still being counted in the too-close-to-call 2020 presidential election.
+Police in Philadelphia have taken two armed men into custody near the Pennsylvania Convention Center, where ballots are still being counted in the too-close-to-call 2020 presidential election.

-News cameras from Philadelphia’s WPVI-TV were at the scene when police took a man into custody nearby.
+Philadelphia police said that they had taken them into custody.
+They allegedly drove into the city, armed with guns, from out of state in a Hummer.
+Police did not say what their intentions were.

-The station reported that police at the scene said they’d received a tip about an armed group that drove to the city from Virginia in a Hummer as part of an alleged plot to attack the convention center.
-It is under investigation.
+News of the arrests comes after a local WPVI-TV reported that police had thwarted a potential plot to attack the convention center involving a Hummer and an armed group traveling up from Virginia.

 TRUMP'S PENNSYLVANIA LEAD DWINDLES AS LEGAL FIGHT HEATS UP OVER PHILADELPHIA POLL WATCHERS